Publisher and Executive Editor

 Aleksandra “Sasha” Kochurova, Art Director

-Sasha Kochurova grew up in Arkansas and joined the Alexandria Times team after graduating with a bachelor of journalism degree in print and digital design from the University of Missouri.
+Sasha Kochurova grew up in Arkansas and joined the Alexandria Times team after graduating with a Bachelor of Journalism in print and digital design from the University of Missouri.
 While there, she worked as a page designer for local paper the Columbia Missourian for a year and a half.
 She also worked as a design teaching assistant, providing students with the basic principles of layout and design and helping them become successful in the class.
 Sasha’s favorite aspect of design is visualizing stories, or taking every little piece — whether graphs, photos, sidebars, even photo captions — and making it one coherent story that makes an impact on the reader.
-She strives to continue to learn new skills and continue to create.
+She strives to continue to create and learn new skills.

 Margaret Stevens, Sales Director

 Margaret has been with the Alexandria Times since 2009.
-Her interests outside of advertising include freelance writing and painting.
-She graduated from the University of Virginia with a master’s degree in Landscape Architecture and a bachelor’s degree in English Literature.
+Her interests outside of advertising include creative writing, painting and gardening.
+She graduated from the University of Virginia with a master’s degree in Landscape Architecture and a bachelor’s degree in English Literature and Studio Art.
+She worked as a photographic researcher at the Smithsonian Institution Archives for several years on the Smithsonian Photographic Survey Project surveying photographs in the museums’ collections.
+After receiving her master’s degree from Virginia, she worked as an editor for Landscape Architecture magazine.
+Margaret and her husband have two children.

 Patrice Culligan, Sales Representative and Publisher Emerita